-Identity manifests itself primarily through three main vectors which you can see:
+Identity manifests itself primarily through three main vectors, which you can see:

 And one which you can feel and can sometimes almost see:

-The balance between these four is rarely equal and a priority early on in any identity programme is to determine which predominates.
+The balance between these four is rarely equal, and a priority early on in any identity programme is to determine which predominates.

 The central idea/vision:

-The fundamental idea behind an identity programme is that in everything the organisation does, everything it owns, and everything it produces it should project a clear idea of what it is and what its aims are.
+The fundamental idea behind an identity programme is that in everything the organization does, everything it owns, and everything it produces it should project a clear idea of what it is and what its aims are.

-At the heart of the visual identity is the nomenclature and identification system, and the way it is reflected in symbols, logotypes and marks.
+At the heart of the visual identity is the nomenclature and identification system, and the way it is reflected in symbols, logotypes, and marks.
 The symbol is highly visible.
-Its prime purpose is to present the idea of the corporation with impact, brevity and immediacy.
+Its prime purpose is to present the idea of the corporation with impact, brevity, and immediacy.
 It often becomes the focal point from which the whole identity is subsequently judged.

 It is sometimes necessary to change the symbol in order to signify a change in direction.

-The audiences of an organisation are those people who come into contact with it at any time, in any place, and in any form of relationship.
+The audiences of an organization are those people who come into contact with it at any time, in any place, and in any form of relationship.
 It is often assumed that the most important audience for any company are its customers.
-In a service business, however, employees are much the most significant audience because they transmit the identity of the organisation to customers – so they have to live it.
+In a service business, however, employees are much the most significant audience because they transmit the identity of the organization to customers – so they have to live it.
 There are two groups of audiences – internal and external.
 Internal are staff and their families.
 External are shareholders, competitors, suppliers, partners (sometimes these can be the same), the financial world and opinion formers of all kinds.
 These audiences are not always separate and independent, to some extent they are overlapping.